reza2004k/Python-Console-ATM-Simulator/README.md

 # 🏧 Python Console ATM System Simulator

 This project is a simple, text-based ATM simulation developed in **Python 3**.
-It is designed to demonstrate core programming concepts, including loops, conditional logic, functions, and the use of the `datetime` module for tracking transactions./
+It is designed to demonstrate core programming concepts, including loops, conditional logic, functions, and the use of the `datetime` module for tracking transactions.

 ## ✨ Features